Which Thermal Baths Should You Visit?

 Budapest's famous thermal baths are an institution.
-We even finish some of our sightseeing tours there.
+(No wonder we finish some of our tours at Széchenyi or Gellért.)

-Join us as we explore the pools of the capital.
+Join us as we explore the pools of the capital with our guest blogger Lucas so you can decide which one you'd like to visit.

 by Lucas Aresin